 The Center for Eurasian, Russian and East European Studies (CERES) at Georgetown University offers one of the nation's preeminent Master's degree programs and hosts a rich outreach program of events on the area from central Europe to the Pacific and the Baltic to the Mediterranean, Black and Caspian Seas.
-Founded in 1959 to prepare scholars who understood the Soviet Union and could analyze its secretive system, the Center's focus has evolved in the wake of the Soviet Union’s demise and today incorporates multiple scholarly disciplines for the study of this culturally rich region.
+Founded in 1959 to prepare scholars who understood the Soviet Union and could analyze its secretive system, the Center has evolved in the wake of the Soviet Union’s demise and today incorporates a variety of scholarly disciplines for the study of this culturally rich region.

-A US Department of Education Title VI funded National Resource Center, CERES provides a broad and deep understanding of Eurasian, Russian and East European affairs to audiences at Georgetown and throughout the Washington community.
-In addition, CERES oversees Turkish studies at Georgetown University and hosts a variety of programs with the Institute of Turkish Studies.
+With an active program of community outreach, CERES provides a broad and deep understanding of Eurasian, Russian and East European affairs to audiences at Georgetown and throughout the Washington community.
+In addition, CERES oversees Turkish studies at Georgetown University and hosts several programs with the Institute of Turkish Studies.

 CERES is part of the Edmund A. Walsh School of Foreign Service (SFS), founded in 1919 to educate students and prepare them for leadership roles in international affairs.
 SFS remains committed to intercultural understanding and service in the global arena, ideals held by SFS’ founder and first dean, Edmund A. Walsh, S.J.
 Today, SFS offers eight interdisciplinary Master’s programs designed to teach students to think about, analyze and act in the twenty-first century with imagination, good judgment and compassion.